bradfrost/atomic-design/chapter-4.md

 Crucially, jumping into the browser faster also kick-starts the creation of the patterns that will make up the living, breathing design system.
 More on this in a bit.

 This is not to say teams must design *entirely* in the browser.
 As with anything, it's about using the right tools at the right time to articulate the right things.
-Once again, Dan Mall has some words of wisdom:

-> Let’s change the phrase “designing in the browser” to “deciding in the browser.” <cite>[Dan Mall](https://the-pastry-box-project.net/dan-mall/2012-september-12)</cite>

-Having the design represented in the browser *in addition to* other design artifacts gives teams the ability to paint a richer, more realistic picture.
-Teams may demonstrate an aesthetically focused design idea as a static image and simultaneously demonstrate a working prototype of that same idea.
+Having the design represented in the browser *in addition to* other design artifacts gives teams the ability to paint a richer, more realistic picture of the UI they're crafting.
+Teams may demonstrate an aesthetically focused design idea as a static image and simultaneously demonstrate a working prototype of that same idea in the browser.

 #### An iterative iterative iterative iterative process
 I believe a successful digital design process is quite similar to subtractive stone sculpture.
 At the beginning of the sculpting process, the artist and their patron have a general idea of what's being created, but that vision won't be fully realized until the sculpture is complete.

 The sculptor starts with a giant slab of rock and starts chipping away.
 A crude shape begins to form after the first pass, and the shape becomes more pronounced with every subsequent pass.
 After a few rounds of whacking away at the rock, it becomes clear that the sculptor's subject is a human form.

-With the general shape of the sculpture roughed out, the artist thens begin homing in on specific sections of the piece.
+With the general shape of the sculpture roughed out, the artist then begins homing in on specific sections of the piece.
 For instance, they may begin with the face, moving up close to carve the shape of the eyes, nose, and mouth.
 After several passes, they then move on to the arms, and then begin detailing the legs.
 At regular intervals the artist steps back to see how their detailed work affects the overall sculpture.
 This process continues until the sculpture is complete and everyone is pleased with the results.

 {% include figure.html src="../images/content/stone-sculptor.jpg" caption="An iterative digital process is similar to subtractive stone sculpture, where fidelity is built up over many iterations. <a href='http://flickr.com/photos/15609463@N03/7854373494/'>Image credit</a>" %}

 Again, I think subtractive stone sculpture is a great analogy for a successful digital process, although unlike sculpture we have the power of *undo*!

 It's essential to get stakeholders comfortable with reviewing works in progress rather than fully baked designs and code.
-As I mentioned in chapter 1, every organization these days wants to become more agile, and iteration is a key part of that process. **It's more important to make steps in the right direction** than exhaust a ton of effort painting unrealistic pictures of what you want the final piece to be. **A sound design system doesn't roll off an assembly line, but is rather sculpted in iterative loops, building up fidelity as the project progresses.**
+As I mentioned in chapter 1, every organization these days wants to become more agile, and iteration is a key part of being agile. **It's more important to make steps in the right direction** than exhaust a ton of effort painting unrealistic pictures of what you want the final piece to be. **A sound design system doesn't roll off an assembly line, but is rather sculpted in iterative loops, building up fidelity as the project progresses.**

 If this all sounds a bit messy, that's because it is!
 To the dismay of some project managers, the design process doesn't fit neatly into the rigid borders of Excel spreadsheets and Gantt charts.
-True collaboration between disciplines is fuzzy and chaotic, and that's not a bad thing.
-Constant communication, tight feedback loops, and true collaboration therefore become the glue that holds the process together.
+True collaboration between disciplines is fuzzy and chaotic, and that's not a bad thing. **Constant communication, tight feedback loops, and true collaboration therefore become the glue that holds the process together**.
 Get your entire team to commit to honest conversation and genuine collaboration, and the details of your process will fall into place.

 Are everyone's expectations properly set?
 Good!
 Now let's roll up our sleeves and get to work establishing our design system.